vladmandic/build/README.md

 # Build

-*Integrated HTTP/HTTPS server with a build platform, types/document/changelog generation and file watcher*
+*Integrated HTTP/HTTPS server with a build platform, bundler, types/document/changelog generation and file watcher for `NodeJS`*

 <br>